Communio-Templorum/bylaws/Priesthood.md

 Pontifex Maximus
 --------
-:information_source:
+:information_source: Greatest Priest

+The Pontifex Maximus shall be charged with the entire system of religious rites recognized by the Corporation, which system shall be written out for him and include the manner and timing of sacrifices, the supervision of religious funds, authority over all religious institutions recognized as Members of the Corporation, instruction of the populace in the celestial and funerary rites including appeasing the dead, and expiation of prodigies.

+:point_right: From the job description given to Numa Marcius from King Numa Pompilius.

 Flamen
 ------
-:information_source:
+:information_source: Cardinal Priests

+Each recognized Cult shall have one Flamen, elected by the Cult's Pontiffs with agreement from the Pontifex Maximus.

-Each Flamen is charged with the responsibility to oversee the rites and rituals in the worship to the God or Goddess of their cult.
-The Flamen must work with the Pontiffs and Sacerdos in establishing and carrying out the rites and rituals and promulgating such to all temples, priests, practitioners, and followers of their cult.
+Each Flamen is charged with the responsibility of overseeing the rites and rituals of their Cult.
+The Flamen must work with the Pontiffs and Sacerdos in establishing and carrying out the rites and rituals and promulgating such to all temples, priests, practitioners, and followers of their Cult.

 Pontiff
 -------
-:information_source:
+:information_source: Senior Priests

 Sacerdos
 --------